jdede/inet-showcases/_docs/wireless/sensornetwork/index.md

 - For the configuration of BMac, the slot duration parameter is set for all nodes
 - For the configuration of XMac, the slot duration parameter is set asymetrically for the sensors and the gateway.
 This can be done, because XMac can work asymetrically (is that so ?)(the statistic runs show that it performs better if it is asymetric)
 - The LMAC. you can set various parameters.

+NOPE...this should be separate for the three macs

+TODO: they work with the default settings
+TODO: slotDuration, numSlots, bitrate default, frame length = slotDuration * numSlots -> thats why they dont start transmitting data until 2s
+TODO: all of them transmit at 19200 bps data rate by default -> inet implementation section?

 <p>
 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" src="XMac2.mp4"></video>